Foundations of Plumbing

 • The application and installation of standard plumbing fixtures

-• To identify piping materials and fixture types used in plumbing work
+• How to identify piping materials and fixture types used in plumbing work

-• To perform the essential math functions, calculations, and interpretation of the plumbing codes required to complete standard plumbing services
+• Methods to perform the essential math functions, calculations, and interpretation of the plumbing codes required to complete standard plumbing services

 How you will benefit

-• Enrolled students are invited to attend our exclusive annual virtual National Apprenticeship Week events, featuring live webinars, workshops, and employer interactions
+• Possess the ability to attend our exclusive annual virtual National Apprenticeship Week events, featuring live webinars, workshops, and employer interactions

 How the course is taught